Dogo Argentino vs Cane Corso: Which breed is best for you?

 Dogo Argentino vs Cane Corso: Grooming

 If you’re looking for a dog that will be low maintenance on the grooming front then either of these breeds are a good choice.
-Apart from during the two shedding seasons in spring and fall, both dogs hardly shed and their short and tight coats require little other than a light brushing once or twice a week with one of the best dog brushes - we recommend a soft bristle brush for these breeds..
+Apart from during the two shedding seasons in spring and fall, both dogs hardly shed and their short and tight coats require little other than a light brushing once or twice a week with a dog brush - we recommend a soft bristle brush for these breeds.

 As with all dogs, you’ll want to invest in a pair of the best dog nail clippers and give them a regular pup pedicure to prevent their nails from becoming overgrown and they don’t require regular bathing.
 The Dogo in particular is known for being very clean with little doggie odor.